babelsociety/website/content/manifesto/index.md

 In a collaborative society, classism stops making sense, as do racism, strict hierarchy, gender denigration, etc...

-We welcome the fact that not all people are fully aligned with our [key concepts](#key-concepts) and the society proposed by Babel Society.
+We welcome the fact that not all people are fully aligned with our [core values](#core-values) and the society proposed by Babel Society.
 We have no intention of convincing them nor converting them, we just want to live peacefully and be good neighbors.
 People who like other forms of societies like capitalism, republics, etc. are free to continue down that road; we value heterogeneity of thinking.

 Babel Society aims to unite all people who today are already in line with our culture, to progress all together towards a better future.